Rivukis/Spry/README.md

 // passes if function was called at most a number of times expect(stub).to(call("functionNameWith(arg1:arg2:)", countSpecifier: .AtMost(1)))

-// passes if function was called with equivalent arguemnts expect(stub).to(call("functionNameWith(arg1:arg2:)", withArguments: "firstArg", "secondArg"))
+// passes if function was called with equivalent arguments expect(stub).to(call("functionNameWith(arg1:arg2:)", withArguments: "firstArg", "secondArg"))

-// passes if function was called with arguments that pass the specified option expect(stub).to(call("functionNameWith(arg1:arg2:arg3:)", withArguments: Arguement.Anything, Arguement.NonNil, Argument.InstanceOf(String.self)))
+// passes if function was called with arguments that pass the specified option expect(stub).to(call("functionNameWith(arg1:arg2:)", withArguments: Argument.NonNil, Argument.InstanceOf(String.self)))

-// passes if function was called with argument specifications a number of times expect(stub).to(call("functionNameWith(arg1:arg2:)", withArguments: "firstArg", Argument.Anything, countSpecifier: .Exactly(2)))

-// passes if function was called with argument specifications at least a number of times expect(stub).to(call("functionNameWith(arg1:arg2:)", withArguments: "firstArg", Argument.NonNil, countSpecifier: .AtLeast(2)))

-// passes if function was called with argument specifications at most a number of times expect(stub).to(call("functionNameWith(arg1:arg2:)", withArguments: "firstArg", Argument.KindOf(type: NSObject.self), countSpecifier: .AtMost(2)))
+// passes if function was called with equivalent arguments a number of times expect(stub).to(call("functionNameWith(arg1:arg2:)", withArguments: "firstArg", "secondArg", countSpecifier: .Exactly(1)))
 ```

 Argument enum options: (use when the exact comparison of the argument using `Equatable` Protocol is not desired)